aws-observability/terraform-aws-observability-accelerator/modules/workloads/haproxy/README.md

-# Observability Pattern for Nginx
+# Observability Pattern for HAProxy

-This module provides an automated experience around Observability for Nginx workloads.
+This module provides an automated experience around Observability for HAProxy workloads.

 It provides the following resources:

 - AWS Distro For OpenTelemetry Operator and Collector